Gameplay Policies and Forms

 One of the three pillars of USQ is competition.
 As such, it is essential that USQ sponsors official competitions that are fun, fair, and competitive.
 The Fair Play policy has been put in place to ensure the authenticity of USQ contests.

 In the case of a breach of the Fair Play policy, USQ may choose to invalidate any games involved in the breach, removing them from the standings and season play requirements for the teams involved.
 Anyone intentionally breaching the Fair Play policy will also be subject to USQ Player Disciplinary policy.

 - Match-fixing: It is against USQ rules to intentionally fix the outcome of any game, including intentionally throwing a game.
 Starting a game with the intent of forfeiting once it has started is considered match fixing.
 Forfeiting a game in order to give a team credit for their season play requirements counts as match fixing.

-- Betting: It is against USQ rules to bet money on any game or tournament you are participating in as player, coach, or referee.
+- Betting: It is against USQ rules to bet money on any game or tournament you are participating in as player, coach, staff, or official.

 - Bribery: It is against USQ rules to accept any money, good, or service in exchange for altering the outcome of a game or intentionally injuring any person.